 Carriage owners are licensed by the local authority and they own at least four horses that are rubber-shoed at least four times a year.
 A horse is not supposed to work more than 5 hours a day and must rest the day after work.

 The old harbor area of Spetses, called Baltiza, was an important shipbuilding center during the 18th and 19th century and features lighthouses and museums for interested visitors today.

-Truthfully, this stunning cave is not easily accessible, but it provides unforgettable sights to those who venture in, including a small sandy beach, as well as formations of stalagmites and stalactites.
+Although this stunning cave is not easily accessible, it provides unforgettable sights to those who venture in, including a small sandy beach, as well as formations of stalagmites and stalactites.
 You can reach the cave by boat or via a path from the beach at Agioi Anargiri.

 A video of Spetses island can be found below: